fangwd/yareq/README.md

-# yareq - Yet another request
+# yareq - Yet another request for node.js

+Now with support for http, https and socks4a proxies.